 Director’s power to authorise share transfers

-The best setup is to include a clause in the Articles of Association and Shareholders’ Agreement stating that no share transfer can be approved without the consent of all members, or a majority of members.
+The most common setup is to include a clause in the Articles of Association and Shareholders’ Agreement stating that no share transfer can be approved without the consent of all members, or a majority of members.

 It is common for companies to include buy-back options in their Articles, which dictate that any directors or employees who hold shares must transfer their shares back to the company when they leave.
 This is to ensure that only those directly involved in the business can be shareholders, and that the company always retains control of who may be issued with shares.
 Buy-backs, on the whole are a more complicated affair than simple transfers, and companies seeking to undertake this should seek legal advice beforehand.